 How Much Does an Electric Opener Mechanism Cost?

 The price you’ll pay for a high-quality mechanism depends on how many functions you want or need, and the size of the door.
 For a basic electronic operator fitted to a lightweight retractable door, you can expect to pay around £150, while an operator with more function and power may cost upwards of £200.
 Larger double door garages or sectional doors are likely to cost in the region of £280.
-You will also have the installation costs as well.
+You will also have additional the installation costs.